Advertisment

 Sokrati is using AWS’ ELB (Elastic Load Balancer) and auto scaling for handling traffic spikes.
 “ELB + + Auto scaling of AWS can be configured to have minimum and maximum number of boxes.
 Auto scaling setup would bring up boxes and shut them down basis some rules.
 These rules can be set for network usage, disk usage, memory usage, and CPU usage.
 Basically this setup helps you auto-scale not only network intensive jobs, but other computational jobs as well,” explains Paranjape.
 For eCommerce companies, where downtime is equivalent to lost revenue opportunity and customer dissatisfaction, the elasticity offered by a technology like cloud computing can definitely make a huge difference.
 In this competitive landscape, where margins are ever shrinking and customers are increasingly expecting 100% uptime, eCommerce firms need to quickly take the plunge to cloud to cut down infrastructure costs and ensure better revenues and profits.

-cloud retail ecommerce cloud-and-ecommerce
+cloud ecommerce retail cloud-and-ecommerce

 Advertisment